rohitbrk/devops/CI-CD/README.md

 # CI CD

-CI - Continuos Integration
-CD - Continuos Delivery/ Deployment
+CI - Continuos Integration, CD - Continuos Delivery/ Deployment

 <div>After the development, the steps test, build and deploy etc can be automated. </div>